andresugartechea/Howl-are-you-Mr-Rabbit-/README.md

 [_Code Link_](https://github.com/andresugartechea/Project2.git)</br>
 [_Website Link_](https://howl-are-you-mr-rabbit.glitch.me)

-## Description:
+## I | Description:

 “Howl Are You, Mr. Rabbit?” is a two-player online game displayed on a website inspired by the Pacman and the traditional game of tag.
 The user enters the website to see a portal where they can create a new room to start a match with another player and enter a username of their choice or join a room created by someone else by clicking on a leaf.
 The user enters the room to see the instructions for the game and start playing.
 They have the option to be either a wolf, who needs to hunt the rabbit before it eats all the food in the forest, or be the rabbit that needs to escape from the wolf.

-## Final idea inspiration:
+## II | Final idea inspiration:

 Our final website consisted of two parts:
-- An entry page with animations and a new user interface to joining and creating rooms.
+- An entry page with animations and a new user interface to join and create rooms.
-- The Pakman game using the created rooms
-Most websites with rooms, u just use have an average landing page that looks something like a simple input page.

-Hence, our goal was to create a landing page that is more interesting and creative to the user, a page that adds to the their experience and for them to have a little bit more fun in our website beyond the pacman game.

-## Next Steps:
-> Ps.
-I am still not sure about, ifs and whens of these ideas, but these were things we had discussed.
-Incase we decide to go further this is what we plan on adding.
+- The rooms displaying the videogame to start a new match, The innovative factor of our idea focuses on the user interface.
+From the landing page, our website allows fun interactions that differentiate it from average input pages for videogames.
+We’re sure that this concept offers an interesting experience beyond playing a Pacman-inspired videogame.

-### expansion Ideas:
+### A - Expansion Ideas:

-1. More games for the user to play.
-This would use name spaces and randomly choose a game for the user the second they “create a room”.
-Games would be like skribble, *initial game idea*, snake, and …etc.
+More games for the user to play: the user could choose a game to play after they create a room.
+Ideas of games that would be interesting for the user could be Skribble, Snake, Tetris, etc.
-2. Work on the interface, maybe show the game name next to each leaf.
+To polish the user interface: make our website more intuitive, such as to show game name with each leaf if we implement the previous point.
-3. Work on a design that is all similar, pixilated, kinda like an old game vibe in a modern world.
+To give homogeneity to our design: we would work on a design that is similar on each page that resembles old indie games with modern aesthetics.

-### Technical ideas:
+### B - Technical ideas:
-- Work on socket connections
+To implement namespaces to expand our Socket.io skills.
+To ameliorate our current socket connections.
-- Add more details on game screen about different users
+To add more details on the game screen about different users, so it gives a more personalized experience.
-- Give the user more intuitively and less instructions for the game.\
+To make the game more intuitive with the design, so the instructions for the game are not necessary in the beginning of each match.
+To fix the bugs in each other’s part of the project (we will detail this point in our personal documentation).

+## Personal documentation:

 ## Fatema